Mathare Valley: Mathare facts

 Religious and non-profit organizations are growing in the Mathare Valley.
-For example, the Mission Of Hope International (MOHI), Christs Hope Kenya and Compassion International educate tens of thousands of children in schools, using tools that address issues such as HIV, health issues, and the need for employment.
+For example, the Missions Of Hope International (MOHI), Christs Hope Kenya and Compassion International educate tens of thousands of children in schools, using tools that address issues such as HIV, health issues, and the need for employment.
 Students' parents are educated regarding health issues and provided with opportunities for job training or microloans to facilitate job creation.